Mohammed Hashi Gani: Biography

 With being accused of killings and human rights abuses in the northwest regions of Somalia, Hashi Gani was interviewed in which he stated;

 Anyone can accuse anyone of violations.
-But human rights - I was a soldier, I was defending a country.
+But human rights – I was a soldier, I was defending a country.
 I was defending that country from a guerrilla movement that was backed by the Ethiopian government.
 I had obligations to protect the territorial integrity of Somalia and I was defending my borders.
-If you are going to call that action “human rights abuses” - I don’t know what to say.
-I don’t believe I have committed any human rights abuses.
+If you are going to call that action "human rights abuses" – I don't know what to say.
+I don't believe I have committed any human rights abuses.

 Career

 Somali National Army

-During the 1977 Ogaden War, Gani was apart of the commanders of the Somali troops.
+During the 1977 Ogaden War, Gani was a part of the commanders of the Somali troops.
 He saw action in multiple battles, and fought until the end of the war where the Somali Army was defeated.
 He was then transferred from his post in the South to the Northern part of the country, where he was appointed commander of the 26th Division (Somalia).
-Starting in the late 1970’s, Hashi Gani would begin his career in northern Somalia.
-He was appointed commander of the 26th Division of the Somali National Army, based in Hargeisa in the country’s north, in what is now Somaliland.
+Starting in the late 1970s, Hashi Gani would begin his career in northern Somalia.
+He was appointed commander of the 26th Division of the Somali National Army, based in Hargeisa in the country's north, in what is now Somaliland.

 Afraad Rebellion

-One of Gani’s first actions was to suppress the nearby Isaaq insurgency in the Somaliland and Haud regions, Where the recently formed Afraad Movement under Mohamed Farah Dalmar Yusuf, also known as Mohamed Ali, was rebelling against the Somali army and the Western Somali Liberation Front.
+One of Gani's first actions was to suppress the nearby Isaaq insurgency in the Somaliland and Haud regions, Where the recently formed Afraad Movement under Mohamed Farah Dalmar Yusuf, also known as Mohamed Ali, was rebelling against the Somali army and the Western Somali Liberation Front.
 At first Gani attempted to disarm and forcefully move the insurgents to other parts of the country, but that failed.
 Gani decided to capture the leader of the Afraad Movement, so he sent some troops to ambush and capture Mohamed Ali alive.
 In 1979 while he was out with some of his most trusted men, Mohamed Ali was ambushed and captured in a place called Atarosh near Harshin, in the Haud Area.
 He was brought to the Supreme Court in Mogadishu, but was released shortly after, due to the intervention and rescue by his close friend and later SNM General, Mohamed Hashi Lihle.
 The Afraad Rebellion would continue until 1982, when it formally joined to form the military wing of the Somali National Movement, a Guerrilla movement formed to protect and later restore the lost independence of Somaliland.

 SNM insurgency

 Failed assassination attempt

-On 11 November 1982, the primarily Isaaq based Somali National Movement planned an operation where they attempted to ambush and kill Gani.
+On November 11, 1982, the primarily Isaaq based Somali National Movement planned an operation where they attempted to ambush and kill Gani.
 The operation was unsuccessful and had to be completely abandoned due to the capture of Abdillahi Askar by Gani.